 - Family Partnership

 - Families of girls in Girl Scouts see the good that Girl Scouts does firsthand.
 So, many girl families choose to make a donation to GSRI through the Family Partnership campaign.
-Suggested donation is $18 per year, often made at the time the family registers their daughter - whether the registration is online or via a paper form.
+The donation is typically made at the time the family registers their daughter - whether the registration is online or via a paper form.

 - United Way

 - Girl Scouts of Southeastern New England is not a United Way agency, though donors are able to designate their United Way contribution to Girl Scouts of Southeastern New England, as we are a 501(c)3 non-profit.
 Many individuals also designate their Combined Federal Campaign (CFC) donation or their State Employees Campaign Appeal (SECA) donation to GSRI.

 - matching gifts

 - Many employers will match the gifts their employees make to an organization like Girl Scouts.
 Usually all it requires is completing a short form – many of which are now online.
 Ask you employer if they’ll match your gift to GSSNE.

 - Planned Giving

 - A gift through your will can be a powerful tool.
 Estate gifts are one of most important sources of individual support, ensuring programming that promotes the development of strong leadership and decision-making skills in girls all over the country.
 When preparing or updating your will, be sure to include the Girl Scouts of Rhode Island, Inc.

 - Your gift can enable you to make a significant contribution that may otherwise not have been possible during your lifetime.